kdeldycke/awesome-engineering-team-management/readme.md

 - [What do executives do, anyway?](https://apenwarr.ca/log/20190926) - Paraphrasing [Andy Grove's book, High Output Management](https://www.amazon.com/dp/0394532341?&linkCode=ll1&tag=kevideld-20&linkId=f80a2e0610594cad92d301c587380f0a&language=en_US&ref_=as_li_ss_tl), “the job of an executive is: to define and enforce culture and values for their whole organization, and to ratify good decisions.”
 The article also details the failures modes of a CEO: forcing his own decisions downstream, or various ways of not resolving conflicts.

-- [Executives ratify decisions made on the spot](https://x.com/kdeldycke/status/1088001688722644992) - Refines the concept above adapting [Tolstoy's thesis to business](https://news.ycombinator.com/item?id=18089716).
+- [Executives ratify decisions made on the spot](https://news.ycombinator.com/item?id=18089716) - Tolstoy's thesis to business.

 - [Army Leadership and the Profession](https://fas.org/irp/doddir/army/adp6_22.pdf) - Establishes and describes what leaders should be and do.

 - [US Air Force's Strategic Leadership Studies](https://web.archive.org/web/20190308062113/http://leadership.au.af.mil/sls-skil.htm) - A reference of leadership's competencies and skills.

-- [What Only the CEO Can Do](https://hbr.org/2009/05/what-only-the-ceo-can-do) - “1.
+- [What Only the CEO Can Do](https://archive.ph/CcScN) - “1.
 Defining and interpreting the meaningful "outside" of the company; 2.
 Answering the two-part question: What business are we in and what business are we not in?
 3. Balancing sufficient yield in the present with necessary investment in the future; 4.
 Shaping the values and standards of the organization.”

-- [How CEOs Manage Time](https://hbr.org/2018/07/the-leaders-calendar) - A study on what CEO of large companies spent their time on, and how.
+- [How CEOs Manage Time](https://archive.ph/S32wu) - A study on what CEO of large companies spent their time on, and how.
 Opens a new window into what leadership is all about and into its many components and dimensions.

-- [Operations and Internal Communication Strategies For Effective CEOs](https://www.sametab.com/blog/operations-and-internal-communication-strategies-for-effective-ceos) - After insisting on the importance of context and narratives, the author provide an interesting template (good for inspiration) of ritual and recurring internal communication devices.
+- [Operations and Internal Communication Strategies For Effective CEOs](https://archive.ph/9DkfA) - After insisting on the importance of context and narratives, the author provide an interesting template (good for inspiration) of ritual and recurring internal communication devices.

 - [Regis McKenna's talk at Silicon Valley Leaders Symposium](https://youtu.be/5Z13NI0SuyA?t=2026) - “These are the things we (marketers) used to do with individuals and bodies.
 They've all become automated.
 The CIO is the marketing chief now.”